SaltyMold/Photo-Gallery-for-Numworks/README.md

     <img alt="Written In" src="https://img.shields.io/badge/Written%20In-C-yellow?style=flat-square">
 </p>

 _This app is a [Photo Gallery](https://en.wikipedia.org/wiki/Art_gallery) reader that runs on the [NumWorks calculator](https://www.numworks.com), allowing users to view and navigate through images directly on their device.
-It provides a simple interface for browsing photos, making it ideal for quickly accessing and displaying visual content on the go._
+It can store up to **64 images** and provides a simple interface for browsing them, making it easy to access and display pictures anytime._

 ## Install the app